-If you use the expanded safety function via the SE6 safety module, you also need the PASmotion component integrated into DriveControlSuite.
-To this end, the PASmotion installation wizard starts at the end of the DriveControlSuite installation process.
-You can either perform installation of the component for the safety configuration or cancel it if you do not need it.
+If you use the extended safety technology through the SX6 safety module, you also need the PASmotion Safety Configurator component integrated into DriveControlSuite.
+To this end, the PASmotion Safety Configurator installation wizard starts at the end of the DriveControlSuite installation process.
+You can either execute installation of the component for the safety configuration or cancel it if you do not need it.

 - ✓ You have administrator rights. - ✓ The DriveControlSuite software is currently not running. - ✓ You have downloaded the setup file from the STOBER Download Center and saved it locally. - 1.
 Start the installation via the setup file. - 2.
 Select the language for the installation and confirm with OK. - 3.
 Select Default as the installation type. - ⇒ If an Internet connection is available, the recency of the setup file is checked and, if necessary, the latest version is downloaded. - ⇒ The latest DriveControlSuite version is installed. - ⇒ After successful installation, DriveControlSuite checks the access to the network. - ⇒ If a firewall is active, a safety note opens according to the firewall settings. - 4.
 If applicable, allow DriveControlSuite to communicate on public and private networks. - 5.
-PASmotion:

-If you are using the SE6 safety module, follow the steps in the PASmotion installation wizard.

-⇒ After successful installation, DriveControlSuite opens automatically.
+PASmotion Safety Configurator: - If you are using the SX6 safety module, follow the steps in the PASmotion Safety Configurator installation wizard. - ⇒ After successful installation, DriveControlSuite opens automatically.